JoelBrd/Socket/docs/YourFirstPlug.md

 	}
 }
 ```
-If `IsRequired=true`, we will get a `Logger:PlugWarn` in our output if the field does not have a defined value.
+If `IsRequired=true`, we will get a `Logger:PlugWarn` in our output if we run the plug and we have not declared a value for the Field.
 We can assume it exists in our `Function` now!

-A nice trick we can do is if we want to declare a default value for a Field, we can create the following structure in our [PlugDefinition](/api/PlugDefinition)
+A nice trick we can do is if we want to declare a default value for a Field, we can mirror the following structure in our [PlugDefinition](/api/PlugDefinition)
 ```lua
 {
 	Fields = {